Brooks Williams Live | Cast Theatre, Doncaster | 04.03.21

 By the time this LP came out, Buffy Sainte-Marie had already released six albums, making a name for herself on the burgeoning folk music scene of the 1960s.
 I think I was drawn to this LP mainly for the song “Soldier Blue”, which was the title song from a popular feature film of the early 1970s, which addressed the plight of the Native American and the erosion of their culture, which at the time was notorious for its gruesome scenes of utter carnage.
 The song was released as a single and remains one of Buffy Sainte-Marie’s most popular songs.
 The songs on the album are made up of five self-penned, “Soldier Blue” being one of them, while the rest are written by others, including a fine take on the Goffin/King number “Smack Water Jack”, which Carole King had just recorded for her landmark album Tapestry around the same time, Leonard Cohen’s little known “Bells” and a version of Neil Young’s “Helpless”, which includes guest appearances by Young himself and fellow Crazy Horse band mates Danny Whitten, Ralph Molina and Billy Talbot.

-Soldier Blue is included on this week’s edition of the Vaults radio show.
+Soldier Blue is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Playlist for Show 07.03.21